tipi-build/docs/docs/index.rst

-nxxm documentation : C++ dependencies & upgrade manager
+tipi documentation : C++ dependencies & upgrade manager
 =======================================================
 Easing C++ development, inciting code reuse and improving application end-users experience by simplifying software updates.

 Getting started
 ===============
-`Download nxxm <https://nxxm.github.io/#download>`_  and clone the `Get Started repository <https://github.com/nxxm/get-started>`_ repository.
+`Download tipi <https://tipi.github.io/#download>`_  and clone the `Get Started repository <https://github.com/tipi/get-started>`_ repository.

-nxxm features
+tipi features
 ==============
-To discover all the marvellous features nxxm offers you can take a look on our https://nxxm.github.io/ website.
+To discover all the marvellous features tipi offers you can take a look on our https://tipi.github.io/ website.

-* nxxm makes it intuitive to build a C++ project
+* tipi makes it intuitive to build a C++ project
     - Requires absolutely no build recipes
-    - Builds by conventions with ``nxxm .``
+    - Builds by conventions with ``tipi .``
-* nxxm is a dependency manager for C++ which fetches and compile any C++ project hosted on `GitHub.com <https://github.com/>`_ .
+* tipi is a dependency manager for C++ which fetches and compile any C++ project hosted on `GitHub.com <https://github.com/>`_ .
 * adds software upgrade support to your apps.
 * WebAssembly Ready but not only.

-nxxm key principles
+tipi key principles
 ====================

 Relaxing & flowing C++